Tourism in Puducherry: Bharathi Park

 The Government Park or Bharati Park (Le parc du gouvernement) is in the green centre of the town.
 The Aayi Mandapam is a famous monument which lies at the center of the Bharati Park.
 The Government Park in Pondicherry is aptly located in the central region of the old colonial town.
 The significance of this park is derived from the fact that it is surrounded by some of the most important government buildings like the Lt.
 Governor's Palace, the Legislative Assembly, Government Hospital, Ashram Dining Room, the Cercle de Pondichéry private club, and the old Hotel Qualité.

 Science Park

 Puducherry Science Centre & Planetarium (also known as Puducherry Science Park: French: Centre scientifique et planétarium de Pondichéry) located in Lawspet.
 The centre was designed, developed and set up by the National Council of Science Museums.The Science Demonstration Corner has provision to conduct live demonstration and experiments to groups of visitors and students to excite them about science.
 The "Children's Corner" is a place where children can enjoy simple experiments with a variety of puzzles and science kits.

+National Fossil Wood Park

+A deposit of petrified wood is located nearby, at National Fossil Wood Park, Tiruvakkarai in the Puducherry Sandstone Formation.
+More than 200 fossilised tree trunks are spread over an area of 247 acres in 9 enclosures.
+This was first documented in 1781 by the European Naturalist M. Sonneret.

+Puducherry Canyon

+It is located near to National Fossil Wood Park.
+This canyon is made up of sand stones.
+It is one of the biggest submarine canyon which is located along the coromandel coast.
+It is estimated to formed 2 crore years ago due to water currents.
+The national institute of oceanography made a detailed documentation in 1965 regarding the existence of canyons in coromandel coast.
+Government also constructed a geological park (Thiruvakkarai geo park) near the site.